 Cannabinoids, the active components of Cannabis sativa, and endogenous cannabinoids mediate their effects through activation of specific cannabinoid receptors known as cannabinoid receptor 1 and 2 (CB1 and CB2).
 The cannabinoid system has been shown both in vivo and in vitro to be involved in regulating the immune system through its immunomodulatory properties.

-Cannabidiol as potential anticancer drug: View Research Paper
+Cannabidiol as a potential anticancer drug: View Research Paper

 Collectively, the non-psychoactive plant-derived cannabinoid CBD exhibits pro-apoptotic and anti-proliferative actions in different types of tumours and may also exert anti-migratory, anti-invasive, anti-metastatic and perhaps anti-angiogenic properties.
 On the basis of these results, evidence is emerging to suggest that CBD is a potent inhibitor of both cancer growth and spread.

 Cannabidiol inhibits angiogenesis by multiple mechanisms: View Research Paper